MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-templates.md

 If you see errors during `azd up`, try the following:

    - Run `azd down` to remove any resources that may have been created.
+Alternatively, you can delete the resource group that was created in the Azure Portal.
-   - Delete the *azdtest* folder and the quickstart instructions from the beginning.
+   - Delete the *azdtest* folder on your local computer.
    - In the Azure Portal, search for Key Vaults.
 Select to *Manage deleted vaults*, choose your subscription, select all key vaults that contain the name *azdtest* or whatever you named your environment, and select *Purge*.
-   - Try the steps in this quickstart again.
-   - When prompted, choose a simpler name for your environment.
+   - Retry the steps in this quickstart again.
+This time when prompted, choose a simpler name for your environment.
 Try a short name, lower-case letters, no numbers, no upper-case letters, no special characters.
-   - Choose a different location.
+   - When retrying the quickstart steps, choose a different location.

 See the [FAQ](./quickstart-azd-templates.md#frequently-asked-questions) for a more comprehensive list of possible issues and solutions.